1. Red Helleborine

 Confined to just two locations in the UK, it can be found at a lack in Worcestershire and a drainage channel in Lincolnshire.
 It had recently been recorded at two other sites in the UK but has since disappeared from both of these.

 The aquatic plants population changes throughout the year, with reasons for this being largely unknown.
 Most common throughout June and July the plant is now part of a species recovery programme, which looks at the feasibility of reintroducing the plant into previous sites.

 5. Lady’s slipper orchid

-Find out more about the lady's slipper orchid.
+Find out more about Britain's orchids.

 Looking for a slightly easier challenge this summer?
 Check out our guide the top 10 native wildflowers blooming in summer.